Gregory Mangin: Early life and education

 He was educated at Georgetown University and learned lawn tennis in Montclair, New Jersey.

 Tennis career

+Mangin won the Eastern Clay Court Championships in 1928 defeating Herbert Bowman in the final.

+Mangin won the singles title at the U.S. Indoor Championships, held at the Seventh Regiment Armory in New York, in 1932, 1933, 1935 and 1936.

 In 1931, Mangin and Berkeley Bell were runners-up in the doubles final of the U.S. National Championships in Brookline, Mass., losing in straight sets to compatriots John Van Ryn and Wilmer Allison.

-Mangin won the singles title at the U.S. Indoor Championships, held at the Seventh Regiment Armory in New York, in 1932, 1933, 1935 and 1936.
 He was a member of the US Davis Cup teams in 1930 and 1931 but did not play any matches.

 Military service

 During WWII Mangin enlisted in the United States Army Air Forces (AAF).
 He became a tail gunner on the B-17 Flying Fortress and flew 50 missions over Europe.
 He was wounded twice in missions over Italy and France, and shot down two Bf 109s in a mission over Germany.
 Reaching the rank of staff sergeant, he received the Distinguished Flying Cross (DFC), the Air Medal with six clusters, and a Purple Heart with one cluster.